Here’s where new coronavirus cases were added in SLO County this week

 SLO and North Coast

-The locations of 7 cases were listed as “other.”
-A total of 15 cases remained under investigation.
+The locations of seven cases were listed as “other.”
+A total of 17 cases remained under investigation.

-Cal Poly’s documented total of coronavirus cases involving both on-campus and off-campus students was 1,880 as of Tuesday.
+Cal Poly’s testing program halted for the summer, and the university had not released new COVID-19 case totals as of Tuesday.

 SLO County coronavirus cases by the numbers